code-and-effect/effective_regions/README.md

 Unlike snippets, there are no configurable options or anything.
 They're just pieces of raw HTML that can be dropped in and then immediately editted.

-While handy, they were implemented as a bit of an after-thought, and will probably be refactored in future versions of effective_regions.

-They take the form of two files, a model and a view.
+They take the form of three files, a model, a view, and an optional image file.

 ### The Model